 Do you and your business have one?

-What the experts say, and I agree with is its vital to have a ‘hook’.
-This is a statement which will catch people interest and encourage them to listen to the rest.
+What the experts say, and I agree that it’s vital to have a ‘hook’.
+This is a statement that will catch people interest and encourage them to listen to the rest.

 The next stage after the ‘hook’ is to say who you are.

 Follow this by a real example of how you have helped and/or worked with a client.
-Example of one of ours is ‘By auditing the firms marketing spend we managed to reduce advertising costs by £10,000 with no impact on new enquiries’
+An example of one of ours is ‘By auditing the firms marketing spend we managed to reduce advertising costs by £10,000 with no impact on new enquiries’

 I hope you have found this helpful and would love to hear yours…!